What is CBD?

 This allows cannabinoids in the postsynaptic cell to control the flow of neurotransmitters coming from the presynaptic cell, which is likely where CBD gains its reputation as a regulator for so many processes throughout the body.

-With a better understanding of just how widespread and crucial the endocannabinoid system is to the human body, it is easier to see why THC and CBD are reputed for having such a long list of potential health benefits.
+With a better understanding of just how widespread and crucial the endocannabinoid system is to the human body, it is easier to see why CBD is reputed for having such a long list of use cases.